 12 Jun 6 HABITS FOR CAREWORKERS TO STAY HEALTHY

-When you are taking care of others you also need to ensure that you care for yourself along the way.
+As a care worker, it’s important to remember that when you are taking care of others, you also need to ensure that you care for yourself along the way.
 You can only do your job to the best of your ability when you are healthy and fit.

 Being a care assistant can be a stressful job at times and is a role that is often recognised as selfless.
 It requires a great deal of physical and emotional energy.
 It is normal, as a care worker, to experience times that may cause you stress or worry.
 You should try to incorporate de-stressing activities in your daily life to help manage stress for your physical and emotional well-being.

-Here are our top 6 habits to help keep you healthy;
+Here are our top 6 habits to help keep you healthy as a care assistant;

 1. Learn to Organise

-Knowing your rota and organising your day is one of the most effective ways to de-stress yourself.
+Knowing your rota and organising your day is one of the most effective ways to de-stress yourself no matter whether you’re a domiciliary care provider or a carer based elsewhere.
 Manage the records of the client by keeping them filed and in one place so you don’t have to worry about this aspect and it is easy for you and your colleagues.
 You should ensure that all important information like phone numbers and medicines are within quick reach, so that they are easily accessible to you in emergency situations that may cause you to panic.

 Another way of staying organised is making a list of things you have control over.
 Writing will help you prioritise your daily activities and get rid of any irrelevant preoccupation.